-To help protect property, people and ecological function in development decisions, this Plan advocates the use of development permits to complement other regulatory devices, such as setbacks from unstable slopes and flood controls.
+To protect development from potential hazards, this Plan advocates the use of development permits to complement other regulatory devices, such as setbacks from unstable slopes and flood controls.
 Development permits offer the flexibility to customize development standards to reflect specific on-site conditions.
 Associated guidelines are designed to minimize the risk of potential hazards on persons and property.